svr-s/apiphany/README.md

 # Apiphany

-Apiphany is a high-performance API orchestration engine.
+Apiphany is an API orchestration engine.
 It transforms the chaotic process of extracting data from complex REST and GraphQL APIs into a clean, strictly-typed, and fully declarative workflow.
 Powered by `httpx` and `asyncio`, Apiphany tears through deeply chained API requests concurrently without ever triggering rate limits, handles massive multi-page payloads automatically, and seamlessly unpacks deeply nested JSON blobs into pristine Pandas DataFrames or SQL tables.

 ## Features
-- **Asynchronous Concurrency**: Built entirely on `httpx` and `asyncio`, the engine fires hundreds of concurrent requests simultaneously with near-zero memory footprint.
+- **Asynchronous Concurrency**: Built entirely on `httpx` and `asyncio`, the engine fires hundreds of concurrent requests simultaneously with minimal memory overhead.
-- **Enterprise Rate Limiting**: Built-in `aiolimiter` ensures you never get IP banned.
-Strictly limits execution to `requests_per_second`.
+- **Strict Rate Limiting**: Built-in `aiolimiter` safely paces outgoing requests to ensure you never exceed API quotas, strictly adhering to your configured `requests_per_second`.
 - **Chained Requests**: Feed the extracted outputs of one API call as parameters into another dynamically (e.g., fetch Users -> Posts -> Comments).
 - **Deep Extraction**: Native integration with `json_extract_pandas` to extract, unpack, and normalize nested JSON responses into clean DataFrames.
 - **Incremental State Tracking**: Native `state.json` watermarking.
 Works locally or via S3 (`s3://bucket/state.json`) to persist the latest timestamps or IDs fetched.